-And I started getting other people moving: I led a water aerobics class; organized lunchtime yoga and Meditation Monday using streaming classes; taught two adults to swim; drove a group to boxing class; and coached a colleague as he took up running for the first time.
+And I started getting other people moving.
+I led a water aerobics class; organized lunchtime yoga and Meditation Monday using streaming classes; taught two adults to swim; regularly drove a group to boxing class; and coached a colleague as he took up running for the first time.

 In Mexico, I finally decided what I want to be when I grow up.
-In April 2017, I passed the qualifying exam as an ACE® Certified Personal Trainer (favorite unofficial study aid: Poke-a-Muscle), and then in November I became an ACE® Certified Health Coach.
-I’m now working on further education as a Behavior Change Specialist.
+In April 2017, I passed the qualifying exam as an ACE Certified Personal Trainer (favorite unofficial study aid: Poke-a-Muscle), and then in November I became an ACE Certified Health Coach.
+Later I became a Functional Aging Specialist and certified Laughter Yoga leader.